ccnmtl/phtcstatic/content/info/support.md

 ## Contact us

-For more information on PHTC learning module, please contact us directly at phtc@columbia.edu.
+To contact the Region 2 Public Health Training Center, e-mail us at phtc@columbia.edu or call us at 212-305-6984.

 &nbsp;